philbowles/H4/README.md

 * Lambda function
 * Any C++ functor with operator()() override

-All callbacks (type H4_FN_VOID) can take numerous parameters using C++ stdlib bind All callbacks take a "chain" function (also type H4_FN_VOID) which is called on completion.
+All callbacks (type `H4_FN_VOID`) can take numerous parameters using C++ stdlib bind.

+All callbacks take a "chain" function (also type `H4_FN_VOID`) which is called on completion.
 "Completion" can occur one of three ways:

-*   Naturally-expiring (e.g. "once") task exits
+*   Naturally-expiring (e.g. "`once`") task exits
-*   Free-running (e.g. every*) task is cancelled by user code
+*   Free-running (e.g. "`everyXXX`") task is cancelled by user code
 *   Task can terminate itself arbitrarily

-Tasks which only "makes sense" if they are unique (e.g. a system "ticker") can declare themselves on creation as a "singleton".
+Tasks which only "make sense" if they are unique (e.g. a system "ticker") can declare themselves on creation as a "singleton".
 Any existing task with the same type and ID will be cancelled and replaced by the new instance, ensuring only one copy is ever in the queue.

-All task creators return a "handle" (type H4_TASK_PTR) which can be used to subsequently cancel the task, or ignored if not required
+All task creators return a "handle" (type `H4_TASK_PTR`) which can be used to subsequently cancel the task, or ignored if not required

-*NB* with one exception (queueFunction) all task start _after_ the first specificied time interval, do n.
-Using the infinite task "every(1000..." will invoke the first instance of user callback at Tstart + 1sec
+**N.B.** with one exception (`queueFunction`) all tasks start _after_ the first specifiied time interval.
+Using the infinite task "`every(1000...`" will invoke the first instance of user callback at Tstart + 1sec (1000 mS).

 ## API